 Take these steps to create your high schooler’s 4-year-plan.

 - Evaluate your goals

 - Together, examine typical university requirements & objectives.

 - Start with one subject at a time.
 Decide on four full-credit courses in that subject area (for example, chemistry or physics within science).

 - Arrange those four courses in increasing difficulty or with prerequisites first.
-Now you have your ninth-twelfth grade plan for that subject area!
+Now you have your ninth grade through twelfth-grade homeschool plan for that subject area!

 - Repeat with the other core subjects (math, science, social studies, English).